madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 ## Main Modes

-In Vim there are two main modes:
+In Vim, there are two main modes:

 * **command-mode** (aka: **normal-mode**) is reachable by pressing *Esc* key or if that is broken *Ctrl+[*. *Ctrl+c* works too and it is the best to use in non-ANSI keyboards.
     * In most terminals, *Alt+normal mode command key* will work form within *insert-mode*.